STRHunter/TRIM/Readme.txt

 i) What is does?

-  It is used to identify the taxa of a given genome sequence and do not require any other inforation.
+  It is used to identify the taxa of a given genome sequence and do not require any other information.

 ii)  System commands to do the task